-- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 An employee may accumulate not more than three (3) lieu days, which may be taken at their request concurrently or added to their vacation, subject to the approval of the Employer.
-Such request will not be unreasonably denied. - 12.09 The Employer will endeavour to arrange for paid holidays to be divided equitably among the employees in the Home in accordance with the restrictions in 12.07 above. - 12.10 Request for a Lieu Day must be made in writing to the employee's Supervisor two (2) weeks in advance of the posting of the schedule.
+- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Lieu days shall be taken within sixty (60) days of earning said day, unless otherwise mutually agreed.
+Granting of lieu days is subject to the operational requirements.
+In the event that a lieu day cannot be taken within said sixty (60) days, it shall be paid out the following pay.
+Such leave will not be unreasonably denied, subject to the efficient operation of the Home.